 A letter of intent (LOI) is requested but optional.
-The purpose of an LOI is to allow CDC program staff to estimate the number of and plan for the review of submitted applications.
-Applicants should indicate where they are physically located and the primary SDOH that would be impacted by their ACTion project.
+Applicants should indicate where they are physically located and the community they are proposing to work in.
+The purpose of a LOI is to allow CDC program staff to estimate the number of and plan for the review of submitted applications.

-The LOI must be sent via email to:
+LOI should be sent via email to: